These are the picturesque Canada filming locations for Virgin River season 4

-Netflix series Virgin River follows a nurse who moves from Los Angeles to the idyllic northern California town of the show’s title in search of a fresh start.
+Virgin River follows Mel Monroe, a recently widowed nurse who moved from the L.A. to the beatiful quiet town of the show’s title, hoping for a new start.

-When she arrives she faces a sharp adjustment to small town life and meets new people who will change her life forever.
+However, when Mel arrives at Virgin River she experiences a culture shock, learning that in small towns, the internet is slow and gossip travels fast.

-The series stars Alexandra Breckenridge, Tim Matheson, Annette O’Toole, and Lexa Doig, and is based on the book series of the same name by author Robyn Carr.
+Season four is now available to watch on Netflix and stars Alexandra Breckenridge in the lead role as Mel.
+Tim Matheson, Annette O’Toole, and Lexa Doig also star in the new season.

 Is Virgin River a real place?